 The Columbia Bugaboot IV is equipped with closed eyelets instead of lace hooks and we found it to be the easiest hiking boot to tighten and loosen.
 Additionally, it opens up wide at the gusset making for super easy on and off.
 The North Face Chilkat III also earned a higher score because it has fewer eyelets to lace on the shaft of the boot.

-None of these hikers compare to the ease of use offered by snow boats like the Kamik Momentum.
+None of these hikers compare to the ease of use offered by snow boats like the Kamik Momentum II.
 This traditional winter boot does not even have laces and uses a simple one pull-elastic system.
 That said, the fit isn't as precise, and the shaft of the boot is far less stable.

 We were thoroughly impressed with this boots ability to grab slippery surfaces.
 While taking it winter hiking, we rarely slipped when the soft snow turned into hard-packed snow, with a little bit of ice.
 The outsole is made of a rubber composite that sticks well to slippery rocks and roots, featuring large multi-directional lugs.

-Keen calls the sole ice-gripping, this is a bit of an exaggeration.
+Keen calls the sole ice-gripping, which is a bit of an exaggeration.
 While it does well on surfaces with hard packed snow and a little bit of ice, it does not keep you upright when the sidewalks are 100% icy and slippery.
 No boot in this review had that level of performance, but it is compatible with that will keep you upright YakTrax, even on a skating rink.
 Overall, this competitor provides great traction among women's winter hiking boots.

 Of all the boots we tested, the Columbia Bugaboot IV performed the best in our traction tests.
 It also did well on the trails, along with the Oboz Bridger and the Durand Polar.